rotki/rotki/docs/usage_guide.rst

 When Rotkehlchen begins it tries to connect to a local ethereum node running with an rpc port set at the default port ``8545``.
 If no client is running then all blockchain queries will use etherscan and this will be rather slower.

 If you want to connect to an ethereum client running in a non-default port you can set that through the settings.
 Click the person icon on the top right menu and select "Settings" from the drop down menu.
 This will take you to the settings page.
-Write the desired port in the ETH RPC Port textbox
+Write the desired url/port port in ETH RPC endpoing textbox.

 Adding an Exchange
 =====================